twof/graphql-spec/rfcs/QueryLevelNullability.md

 In Yelp's GraphQL schema, almost all object fields are nullable except for those with ID type.
 This adheres to what seems to be the [official best practice](https://graphql.org/learn/best-practices/#nullability).

-This poses a problem for the mobile clients that use Apollo's codegen feature.
+This poses a problem for GraphQL clients that use codegen.
 The codegen provides Swift/Kotlin types to represent queries used in the app.
 Nullable fields in the schema are represented as nullable properties on the resulting type, represented by `?` following the type name:
 ```graphql